Improving appropriate antimicrobial use among pregnant and postpartum women, and children under 5 years old in hospitals in Lao PDR

 The expected outcomes of the project are:

-- improved appropriate antibiotic prescription amongst healthcare providers in the obstetric and paediatric outpatient and inpatient wards of four study hospitals
+• Improved appropriate antibiotic prescription amongst healthcare providers in the obstetric and paediatric outpatient and inpatient wards of the healthcare facilities at different levels

-- evidence generated on the cost impact of implementing the AMS programme in hospitals
+• Evidence of the cost impact of AMS programme in healthcare facilities

 Facts